 Town & Gown Column

-As part of Nittany Valley Press’s storytelling purpose, The Nittany Valley Society partnered with Town & Gown Magazine to create a monthly column promoting, at a high level, the concept of cultural conservation, and at a practical level, engagement in community life by sharing the history, culture, and the personalities that define the area.
+As part of Nittany Valley Press’s storytelling purpose, The Nittany Valley Society partnered with Town & Gown Magazine from 2014-17 to release a monthly column promoting, at a high level, the concept of cultural conservation, and at a practical level, engagement in community life by sharing the history, culture, and the personalities that define the area.
 Contributions are invited from the community and are supplemented by Nittany Valley Press book excerpts.

 CBICC Student Intern Initiative

-The Nittany Valley Society employed Penn State undergraduate history interns to catalog the historical document archives of the Chamber of Business and Industry, offering an educational experience for students while creating a record of news clippings, documents, and photos pertaining to the community that date to the 1930s.
+The Nittany Valley Society employed Penn State undergraduate history interns for three years to catalog the historical document archives of the Chamber of Business and Industry, offering an educational experience for students while creating a record of news clippings, documents, and photos pertaining to the community that date to the 1930s.
 The Nittany Valley Society has worked with the CBICC and other local organizations to ensure the many “hidden gems” and forgotten stories contained in this collection are conserved for the future.

 Creation of Centre Foundation’s Nittany Valley Renaissance Fund